 You do this by either spraying on a heat protectant or massaging it into your scalp when using a heat protectant lotion.

-There are many types to choose.
-We suggest the L’Oréal Paris Advanced Hairstyle SLEEK IT spray because it protects both damp and dry hair up to a temperature of 450 degrees.
+There are many types you can use.
+We suggest the L'Oréal Paris Advanced Hairstyle SLEEK IT spray because it protects both damp and dry hair up to a temperature of 450 degrees.

 Never use a hot flat iron on wet or damp hair.

 Wet or damp hair is at its most fragile state.
 It is not an item of clothing you iron when damp to get a perfect result.
-Hair must be dry.
+Your hair must be dry.

-Blow dry it after you finish your shampoo, and make sure it is completely dry before starting the flat iron straightening process.
+Blow-dry it after you finish your shampoo, and make sure it is dry before starting the flat iron straightening process.

 Also, make sure you apply that heat protectant after you dry it, as mentioned in tip number 2 above.